Kelly BurtonView Profile

-With that in mind if you are thinking of starting up or need some business advice, we have put together 20 characteristics found in some of the best business owners.
-From the big to the small, these tips should help stop your business from failure.
+With that in mind, if you are thinking of starting up or need some business advice, we have put together 20 characteristics found in some of the best business owners.
+From the big to the small, these tips should help stop your business from failing

-To run a successful business, you need to be a good leader.
-Good business leaders are driven and hard working as well as being able to inspire and motivate their staff.
-You should be committed to succeeding in your business to be able to have any real business success.
-If you are not a good leader, your staff and customers will not follow you making it difficult to succeed.
+To run a successful business, you need to be a strong leader.
+Good business leaders are driven and hard-working; but most importantly, they are able to inspire and motivate their workforce.
+If you’re not a strong leader, your staff and customers will not follow you, making it difficult to succeed.

 Many business owners may tell you that although they have achieved a lot, it is still not good enough for them.
-Always striving for more, gives you and your business something to focus on.
-Settling for what you have right now is not a bad thing if it is working for you, but for many they’re always looking for the next milestone.
+Always striving for more gives you and your business something to focus on.
+Settling for what you have is not a bad thing if it’s working for you.
+However, many are always looking for the next milestone.

 Look after investments such as assets

 Planning for the future is important, but don’t ignore what is happening right now.
-Keep track of what is happening in your business at this moment and if there are issues, then you should not be ignorant to them.
+Keep track of what goes on in your business day-to-day, and if there are issues, you should not be ignorant.
 Address them as and when they occur to stop them spiralling out of control.

 Keep track of cash and get help as soon as you need it

-You should always have an eye on the cash in your business.
-You may employ an accountant to do your tax return but you should make sure the numbers add up.
-Money issues should be dealt with as quickly as possible as tackling them early can help your business stay afloat, whilst also planning ahead financially gives you a good head start, year on year.
+You should always have an eye on the money in your business.
+You may employ an accountant to do your tax return, but you should make sure the numbers add up.
+Money issues should be dealt with as quickly as possible; finding financial aid can help your business stay afloat, whilst also planning ahead financially gives you a good head start, year on year.

 It may not be something you want to think about, but there are always going to be bad times for your business.
-It may be a problem with your business or an external factor, such as a recession, but you should always be prepared.
+It may be an internal problem, or an external factor, such as a recession, but you should always be prepared.
 Having a plan in place will help you to act appropriately when the bad times do hit.

 Don’t expect fame or fortune overnight

-It may sound obvious, but you are not going to become the biggest brand name or the richest business owner in the world overnight.
-Building up a business takes time and hard work so make sure you celebrate the small successes and keep focussing on the bigger picture.
+It may sound obvious, but you are not going to become the biggest brand name or the wealthiest business owner in the world overnight.
+Building up a business takes time, and hard work, so make sure you celebrate the small successes and keep focussing on the bigger picture.

 Running a business is seldom easy, and there are many things you’ll need to consider when setting up and operating.
-There are many other things you can do, and regardless of whether you’re just starting, or an experienced business person, a lot of it is down to individual preference of how you want to run your business.
-However, we hope the 20 tips above help you if you need some assistance with your business and how to run it.
+There are many other things you can do, and regardless of whether you’re just starting, or an experienced business person, a lot of it is down to individual preferences of how you want to run things.
+That said, we hope the 20 tips above help you if you need some assistance with running your business and stopping your business from failing.